Skip to main content

 Key Takeaways

-• Battery replacement out of warranty runs roughly 7,000 to 30,000 EUR depending on model.
-Vollkasko with explicit battery cover is the practical baseline.
+• Battery replacement out of warranty can run into five figures.
+Vollkasko with an explicit battery clause is the practical baseline for any EV under six years old.

-Key German terms you will see on the contract
+Key German terms you will see on any contract

-You will run into these on every quote and policy schedule.
-Knowing what they mean before you compare saves the back-and-forth with the agent.
+These appear on every quote and every policy schedule.
+Knowing what they mean before you compare saves the back-and-forth with an agent.

 Elektroauto